-Disclosed herein are caps that can be used to protect and/or sterilize medical connectors.
+Disclosed herein are caps that can be used to protect and/or sterilize medical connectors when the connectors are separated (e.g., temporarily separated) from each other.
 Systems and methods related to such caps are also disclosed.
-An example of medical connectors for which caps disclosed herein may be used are intravascular connectors associated with a fluid pathway, such as an IV line.
+An example of medical connectors for which caps disclosed 65 herein may be used are intravascular connectors associated with a fluid pathway, such as a central line.
 Commonly, a fluid pathway is used to intermittently administer medications to a patient.
-For example, a 5 fluid pathway, which communicates fluids with a patient's blood stream, may have one or more connectors associated therewith.
-Each of the fluid pathway connectors can be connected to other connectors, such as a connector associated with a central line.
-In such a situation, the medical connectors, 10 such as luer lock connectors, are connected and disconnected at various times, and may remain disconnected for several minutes or hours.
+For example, a fluid pathway, which communicates fluids with a patient's blood stream, may have one or more connectors associated therewith.
+Each of the fluid pathway connectors can be connected to other connectors, such as a connector associated with an IV bag.
+In such a situation, the medical connectors, such as luer lock connectors, are connected and disconnected at various times, and may remain disconnected for several minutes or hours.
 Medical connector caps are used to cover and protect the various medical connectors while the connectors are separated from one another.
-When the medical con- 15 nectors are separated from each other, there are two connectors that each can benefit from being covered by a cap.
+When the medical connectors are separated from each other, there are two connectors that each can benefit from being covered by a cap.
 Therefore, in some cases, it can be advantageous to have a single connector set that can be used to provide protection for both ends of a separated connection.
-In other or further 20 embodiments, a cap can include an antiseptic for sterilizing a medical connector.
-In some cases, it can be advantageous for the cap to form a seal with the medical connector to thereby prevent the antiseptic from exiting the cap into the fluid path-

 Shown in FIGS. 1-1B, is a system, unit, or assembly 100 of a pair of separable caps 102 and 104, which are securely, but releasably, affixed one to the other across a common interface 106.
-Internal parts and surfaces of the assembly 100 are sterile and are able to reduce, prevent, or eliminate contamination of 30 connectors with which caps 102, 104 can be coupled.
+Internal parts and surfaces of the assembly 100 are sterile and are able to reduce, prevent, or eliminate contamination of connectors with which caps 102, 104 can be coupled.

-As further discussed below, in various embodiments, caps 102 and 104 can be distributed in a coupled state, such as that shown in FIGS. 1-1B, and may be decoupled by a user (e.g., a medical professional) and subsequently coupled with con- 35 nectors.
+As further discussed below, in various embodiments, caps 102 and 104 can be distributed in a coupled state, such as that shown in FIGS. 1-1B, and may be decoupled by a user (e.g., a medical professional) and subsequently coupled with connectors.
 Caps 102 and 104 can include features to aid in such a decoupling action and/or in the coupling of caps 102, 104 with the respective connectors.
 For example, in the illustrated embodiment, each cap 102, 104 includes gripping features 103.